 I didn't understand that part of it.

-Why did why did they not in that instance when they were given an evacuation order by you and the governor that the local people didn't want to do it?
+Why did they not, in that instance, when they were given an evacuation order by you and the governor, that the local people didn't want to do it?

 I don't understand.

-Well, you know, it's really not gonna be as bad as they say.
+Well, you know, it's really not going to be as bad as they say.

-And the thing that concerned the governor, and the reason he said, I think appropriately uh a few days ago before the storm hit that you know, if you had a few vacation days, get out of Houston, get out of Corpus.
+And the thing that concerned the governor, and the reason he said, I think appropriately a few days ago before the storm hit, that if you had a few vacation days, get out of Houston, get out of corpus.

-But Houston, it was clear, Sean, it was clear that we were going to be hit with with somewhere between fifteen and twenty-five inches of rain.
+But Houston, it was clear, Sean, it was clear that we were going to be hit with somewhere between 15 and 25 inches of rain.

-But there was the potential to get forty or more.
+But there was the potential to get 40 or more.

 And now we're in that potential.